ozkulah/PIWorks/README.md

  - Show operation time for upload File
  - Show operation time for analyze the data

-  Operation Time for Upload : 7 sec
+  Operation Time for Upload : 7.44 sec

-  Operation Time for Analyze: 0.8 sec
+  Operation Time for Analyze: 0.7 sec

+  I also override the equal and gethashcode methods in PlayedSongsModel class so user can use "Contain()" and other methods on Hashset, list etc.
+  Overriding these methods increased the performance of first solution.